PagerDuty/incident-response-docs/docs/before/what_is_an_incident.md

 Before we can define our incident response process, we should first define what an incident (and a major incident) is.

 ## What is an incident?
-Any unplanned disruption or degradation of service that is actively affecting customers ability to use PagerDuty.
+Any unplanned disruption or degradation of service that is actively affecting customers ability to use GetYourGuide.

 ## What is a major incident?
 Any incident that requires a co-ordinated response between multiple teams.